joachimpoutaraud/udp-audio-stream-latency/README.md

 ## Checking Available Hardware

 [sounddevice](https://pypi.org/project/sounddevice/) makes it possible to list each available device on one line together with the corresponding device ID, which can be assigned to stream audio.
 In order to display the list of available device set the argument `-d` to `True`.
-You can also directly specify input/output devices with a list (i.e. `-d [1, 3]`).
-Default parameters will use default input/output devices.

 **Example**
 ```